Basuna Mosque: Vestibule

 From the southern entrance, worshippers enter a vestibule before proceeding into the prayer hall.
 This vestibule is a small room that supports a dome smaller than the central dome.
 This dome mirrors the form of the mihrab dome in the Great Mosque of Cordoba, featuring an eight-pointed star design.
 The architect could also have been inspired by the dome over the main entrance of the new campus of the American University in Cairo.
 The wall of the vestibule is adorned with a geometric glass-based motif that echoes the shape of the mihrab.
 This indirect entry serves as a transitional space between the tranquility of the mosque and the bustle of the neighborhood.

 Prayer hall and main dome

-The prayer hall is rectangular in shape and covers an area of 170 m².
+The prayer hall is rectangular in shape and covers 170 m2.
 It features four cream-colored marble columns that echo the shape of the minaret.
 The walls are decorated in white, and the lower part is finished in cream-colored marble.